UL-DL duality for cell-free massive MIMO with per-AP power and information constraints: Numerical examples

 \subsection{Probability of feasibility}

 Figure~\ref{fig:rate_feas} plots the probability that the feasible set of Problem \eqref{prob:DL_QoS} is nonempty, by letting $(\forall k \in \set{K})~\gamma_k = \gamma$ for different choices of $\gamma$, corresponding to minimum rate requirements within $1$-$4$ b/s/Hz for all UEs.
 We consider both centralized precoding as in Proposition~\ref{prop:CMMSE} and local precoding as in Proposition~\ref{prop:LTMMSE}.
 As a baseline, we also consider the corresponding optimal precoders subject to a sum power constraint $P_{\text{sum}} = \sum_{l=1}^LP_l$.

-The probability of feasibility is approximated by solving $100$ instances of Problem~\eqref{prob:DL_QoS} for $100$ independent UE drops.
-Each instance is solved using the numerical methods given by Proposition~\ref{lem:proj_grad} and Proposition~\ref{lem:fixed_point}, combined as nested loops.
-In particular, building on Proposition~\ref{prop:UL-DL}, the subgradients $\vec{g}(\vec{\lambda})$ in Proposition~\ref{lem:proj_grad} are computed by solving the downlink problem $\inf_{\set{T}_{\vec{\gamma}}}\sum_{k=1}^K\E[\|\rvec{t}_k\|_{\vec{1}+\vec{\lambda}}^2]$ through its dual uplink problem \eqref{prob:dualUL} with $\vec{\sigma} = \vec{1}+\vec{\lambda}$, using the fixed-point algorithm in Proposition~\ref{lem:fixed_point}.
-For each UEs drop, we draw a sample set of $100$ independent CSI realizations for approximating the expectations via empirical averages.
-Although developed for producing a solution to Problem~\eqref{prob:DL_QoS} under the assumption of strict feasibility, we use the same algorithm for testing feasibility.
+The probability of feasibility is approximated by solving $100$ instances of Problem~\eqref{prob:DL_QoS} for $100$ independent random UE drops using Algorithm~\ref{algo}.
+Although developed for producing a solution to Problem~\eqref{prob:DL_QoS} under the assumption of strict feasibility, we use the same algorithm for testing feasibility by monitoring its evolution.
 Note that, for the considered setup, the event of having a feasible set with empty interior has zero probability mass, hence we test feasibility by detecting the events of strict feasibility and infeasibility only.
-Additional details on how the algorithm performs this test are given in Section~\ref{ssec:algo}.
+Additional details on how the algorithm performs this test are given below.